rysieko2/RobotFrameworkTests/README.md

 #### This is my programming portfolio!

-#Tasks created in Robot Framework base on Python
+#Tasks created in Robot Framework based on Python
 1. registration_form.robot
 2. invalid_login.robot

-#Tasks created in JUnit framework base on Java
+#Tasks created in JUnit framework based on Java
 1. registration_form.java